 Lucinda Creighton, CEO Vulcan Consulting Ltd and Former Irish Minister for European Affairs.

-Karl Brophy, Red Flag
+Karl Brophy, CEO, Red Flag Consulting

-Marjorie A. Chorlins, U.S. Chamber of Commerce
+Marjorie A. Chorlins, Vice President for European Affairs at the U.S. Chamber of Commerce

 Karl Brophy is the Founder and CEO of Red Flag, a specialist global risk analysis and strategic communications consultancy.
 He advises, and runs multi-discipline campaigns on behalf of, some of the world’s largest corporations and industry associations.
 Karl is a former senior international media executive, editor, journalist, and government party communications strategist.
 Under Karl’s leadership and with issue expertise ranging from agriculture and food to technology and the digital economy, Red Flag has successfully fought and won campaigns on behalf of tier one clients and industries across more than 50 countries.
 In October 2017, Red Flag was awarded best Reputation Management and Crisis Management at the prestigious PR News Platinum Awards for global campaigns on behalf of the National Coffee Association during review by the World Health Organization’s International Agency for Research on Cancer.
 (IARC).
 Red Flag also represented the North American Meat Institute (NAMI) and the National Cattlemen’s Beef Association (NCBA) in managing strategic advice and communications related to the 2015 IARC review of red and processed meat.